Aerial view of mixed traffic on a tree-lined road

 Fine distribution with continuous adjustment

-During the day, regional delivery, extra waves, reloads, returns, pickups, and disruption handling turn route planning into an integrated dispatch task.
+During the day, regional delivery, additional waves, reloads, returns, pickups, and reactions to disruptions turn route planning into an integrated dispatch task.

-Pure stop sequencing is not enough for distribution
+Pure stop sequencing is not enough in distribution

 Territory and depot assignment

-Orders, customers, and service areas need to be distributed sensibly across depots, regions, and vehicles.
-A sound structure creates the basis for stable tours and high utilization.
+Orders, customers, and delivery areas need to be distributed sensibly across depots, regions, and vehicles.
+A strong structure forms the basis for stable tours and high utilization.

 Time windows and service levels

-Delivery commitments, priorities, and SLA targets must be kept reliably.
-Hard and soft time windows, fixed delivery slots, and customer-specific service logic all matter.
+Delivery commitments, priorities, and SLA targets need to be met reliably.
+Hard and soft time windows, fixed delivery slots, and customer-specific service logic all play a central role.

 Heterogeneous fleets

-Different vehicle types, capacities, ranges, shift models, and access restrictions affect planning directly, especially in urban networks with smaller or low-emission vehicles.
+Different vehicle types, capacities, ranges, shift models, and access restrictions shape the plan directly.
+This is especially important in urban delivery structures using low-emission or smaller vehicles.

 Waves, cut-offs, and availability

 Orders often do not become available at the same time.
-Planning has to handle release times, sort completion, reload processes, and several delivery waves.
+Planning needs to handle release times, sort completion, reload processes, and several delivery waves.

 Box trucks and delivery vans parked in front of loading docks